Everything you need to know about visiting Abu Dhabi in June

 - The St Regis Saadiyat Island Resort – or frankly, any of the Saadiyat Island resorts are simply superb.

-- Emirates Palace – indulgent luxury but those slides and pool, wow!
+- Emirates Palace is an indulgent luxury, but those slides and poolโwow!

-- On a smaller budget, try Beach Rotana or off-island; the new Hilton Abu Dhabi on Yas Island with theme park tickets included is also a winner for this summer.
+- On a smaller budget, try Beach Rotana or off-island; any of the Yas hotels, such as the new Hilton Abu Dhabi on Yas Island with theme park tickets included, are a winner for summer vacays in Abu Dhabi – you can also check out the current ‘Kids Go Free‘ promotion for Yas Island, which runs from 1 June to 30 September.

 Find a detailed guide here to the best UAE resorts offering that little something extra for families!